We hope you find these FAQs helpful and useful. Please contact our Financial Aid office if you'd like more help or personalized assistance.

 Shasta College Prescribed Appeal Process

-If the Director of Financial Aid and Veteran Services is not able to resolve your issue you can submit an official complaint through our Dean of Enrollment Services.
+If the Associate Dean of Student Services is not able to resolve your issue you can submit an official complaint through our Dean of Enrollment Services.
 The complaint forms can be obtained by contacting the:

 Dean of Enrollment Office